 IASTE 2020 VIRTUAL SEMINAR

-SEPTEMBER 5th 2020 | VIRTUAL EVENT
+SATURDAY SEPTEMBER 5th 2020 | VIRTUAL EVENT

 Register Now I Join the Event

 The global response to the pandemic used novel terms like ‘social distancing’ and ‘Stay-at-Home Orders’, and within days governments forced Orwellian responses that have been authoritative, firm, and effective.
 Digital infrastructure buckled under the rapid change in daily routines and an increased demand for virtual connectivity.
 With cities and civic life at a standstill, homes transformed and took on multiple roles to fulfill new purposes.
 Alternative systems emerged facilitated by cloud environments.
 Virtual workspaces, e-learning, e-health, e-shopping, web meetings, tutorials and coffee mornings became standard fare.
-Yet amid the fear and chaos, many of our cities became greener, quieter, and cleaner.
-This pandemic has brought new waves of change in regulations, design, planning, and how we connect and communicate.
-Multiple agendas met in the discussion of the fallout; ‘healthy cities,’ ‘smart homes’, and ‘carbon-neutral urban centers’ contrast with worrying signs of surveillance, policing, contagion, and anomie.
-Patterns are emerging and changes in our life and work are underway.
+Yet amid the fear and chaos, our cities became greener, quieter, and cleaner.
+This pandemic is bringing new waves of change in regulations, design, planning, and how we connect and communicate.
+Multiple agendas are meeting in the discussion of the fallout; ‘healthy cities,’ ‘smart homes’, and ‘carbon-neutral urban centers’ versus worrying signs of surveillance, policing, contagion, and anomie.
+New patterns of behavior are emerging and changes in our life and work are underway.
 This present situation leaves us with a number of key questions on the future of cities and urban communities.

 - What modes of disruptive traditions that occurred during the pandemic might shape new urban patterns and should we embrace this change?